evert/evert.github.com/_posts/2016/2016-12-14-working-with-hal-in-put.md

 absolutely _never_ expose database `id`'s anywhere in our documents, as the URI is ultimately the real identifier, and we don't want clients to start composing these urls on their own.
-We also don't want to create two types of unique idenfifiers (database id's and URIs) and force users to have to think about which to use in which situation.
+We also don't want to create two types of unique identifiers (database id's and URIs) and force users to have to think about which to use in which situation.